LachubCz/Medieval-Solitaire/README.md

 1.
 2.
-3. Glorius Morning by Waterflame (from legendary flash game Age of War)
+3. Glorius Morning by Waterflame (song from legendary flash game Age of War)

 ### Unique game features